Unaccompanied asylum-seeking children in the United Kingdom: Agencies

 Although there are many agencies that work with unaccompanied asylum-seeking children, these are a few of the agencies that most frequently receive referrals.

 Asylum Aid

 Asylum Aid provides legal representation and other legal services to people in the UK seeking asylum.
 This includes both children arriving with their parents and children who arrive as unaccompanied minors.

 Coram Children's Legal Centre

 Coram Children's Legal Centre provides an advice helpline for all migrant, asylum-seeking, and refugee youth.
-They also provide legal references for youth and training for non-immigration specialist professionals who are working with unaccompanied asylum-seeking children.

 Children and Families Across Borders (CFAB)

 CFAB works primarily to advise social workers on the options available for unaccompanied asylum-seeking children.
 CFAB also undertakes independent risk assessments in order to assess the risk factors for an UASC who may be considering return to his or her country of origin.
 The agency additionally works to locate the family members of UASC to try to facilitate reunions.

 The Children's Society

 The Children's Society has many programs that help refugee and asylum-seeking youth both in London, where many refugees are concentrated, and throughout the UK.
 Blackburn Young Refugees provides mental and emotional support services to young refugees and asylum seekers in Blackburn.
 New Londoners works in several capacities with unaccompanied asylum-seeking children.
 The program as a whole serves as an advocacy and support group for young asylum seekers, while its Supported Option Project provides advocacy and legal support specifically to UASC who have problems with their immigration status.
 New Londoners also operates a Destitution Project for young asylum seekers at risk of destitution or who are already destitute.
 The West Midlands Refugee Programme provides mentorship to unaccompanied asylum-seeking children in Birmingham and Coventry, as well as housing a destitution project.